rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 [^penrose-triangle]: The [Penrose Triangle](https://en.wikipedia.org/wiki/Penrose_triangle) is a triangular impossible object.
 Illustration made with Elm and [Elm-Playground](https://package.elm-lang.org/packages/evancz/elm-playground/latest/), [here the source code](https://ellie-app.com/bZVgZf8GJvja1).

-The depth of the Elm type system allows us to model scenarios precisely, to **make impossible states impossible**.[^make-impossible-states-impossible] This is more a **coding pattern**[^coding patterns] rather than a language feature, and it requires a fully-fledged type system to work.
+The depth of the Elm type system allows us to model scenarios precisely, to **make impossible states impossible**.[^make-impossible-states-impossible] This is more a **coding pattern**[^coding-patterns] rather than a language feature, and it requires a fully-fledged type system to work.

 [^make-impossible-states-impossible]: The concept of **making impossible states impossible** is well explained by [Richard Feldman in his homonymous talk at Elm-conf 2016](https://youtu.be/IcgmSRJHu_8).

-[^coding patterns]: These [coding patterns in Elm](https://sporto.github.io/elm-patterns/index.html) are considered good practice.
+[^coding-patterns]: These [coding patterns in Elm](https://sporto.github.io/elm-patterns/index.html) are considered good practice.
 [Making impossible states impossible](https://sporto.github.io/elm-patterns/basic/impossible-states.html) is one of them.

 To clarify, let's make an example modeling the HTTP state with a **type alias**[^type-alias]: